How much energy does a solar panel produce?

 Now, Y x Efficiency of one solar panel (percentage as a decimal, say Z)

-Next, Z x Number of sun hours in your area each day
+Next, Z x the Number of sun hours in your area each day

 The most common panel used by domestic solar companies is 4 kW.
 This consists of 16 panels of 1.6 square metres (m2) and produces roughly 265 watts (W) of power (in ideal conditions).
 Now, find out the output per square metre using this formula: